-• Is culturally relevant, inclusive of diverse communities and identities, sustainable, respond to

-Considers environmental risk and protective factors as they occur to the individual, relationship, institutional, community, and societal levels.
+- Is culturally relevant, inclusive of diverse communities and identities, sustainable, respond to community needs and is informed by research or assessed for value, effectiveness, or outcome. - Considers environmental risk and protective factors as they occur to the individual, relationship, institutional, community, and societal levels.